maxysio/wrinkledetect/readme.md

+# Wrinkle Detection - Website

-# This is a project to use Watson Visual recognition and implement it in a Django website
+This is a project to use Watson Visual recognition and implement it in a Django website

 For this project, I have created a free IBM Cloud log in and am using the Lite Free plan.
 I created a Project in IBM Watson and added the ImageRecongition Service to it.
 I used Custom Image classification to identify wrinkles in a specific kind of cloth.
 The custom object classified is "Wrinkle"